TykTechnologies/tyk-demo/tyk/README.md

 - [Tyk Portal](http://localhost:3000/portal)
 - [Tyk Gateway](http://localhost:8080/basic-open-api/get)

 This deployment is required by all feature deployments.
+Make sure to always include the `docker-compose.yml` and `bootstrap.sh` files for all deployments.

 ### Scaling the solution